FrankFK/FrankFK.github.io/_posts/2023-03-18-background-service-in-mem-cache.md

 }
 ```

-As first argument the constructor receives an parameter `IEnumerable<ICachedDataEntryProducer> producers`.
-In our example the two above defined producers `ListOfAuthorsProducer` and `ListOfProjectsProducer` are passed to the class.
+As first argument the constructor receives a parameter `IEnumerable<ICachedDataEntryProducer> producers`.
+In our example the two above defined producers `ListOfAuthorsProducer` and `ListOfProjectsProducer` are passed by DI to the class.
 Each producer specifies via the property `GeneratesDataType` what kind of object it creates.
 The producers are stored in a dictionary according to this type.

 For storing the objects an `ICachedDataInternalRepository` is injected into the constructor.
 This is the in memory storage for the objects to be cached.
 Essentially, this is a `Dictionary` with the following structure:

-* The type of the objects to be cached is used as the dictionary key.
+* The type of the object to be cached is used as the dictionary key.

-* An object to be cached (i.e., for example, a `ListOfAuthors` object) is wrapped in a class called `CachedData`, which is stored as a dictionary value.
+* An object to be cached (i.e., for example, a `ListOfAuthors` object) is wrapped in a class called `CachedData`, which is stored as the dictionary value.
+The class `CacheData` looks like this:

   ```csharp
   internal sealed class CachedData